Botfuel/botfuel-dialog/CONCEPTS.md

 - corpus based extractors.

 ## Dialog Manager
-The dialog manager is responsible to choose which dialog to call.
+The dialog manager is responsible for choosing which dialog to call.
 The dialog manager allows to handle complex conversations, including:
 - digressions,
 - multi-intents,